hyperhash-org/hyperhash-engine-node/README.md

-# hyperhash-engine-node
+# Hyperhash Node Engine
-Hyperhash Node Engine: Internal relay for mainnet block propagation.
+Runs Bitcoin Core and gRPC relay client (Go) for internal hyper nodes in the Hyperhash Network.